aaronzipp/you-are-officially-sus/README.md

 # 🕵️‍♂️ You Are Officially Sus

 Real-time party game where players ask questions, hunt the spy, and try to stay off the sus list.
-This Go-powered web app ships with a Postgres + Redis backend stack and container images ready for production.
+This Go-powered web app ships with container images and automation ready for production.

 ## ✨ Features
 - ⚡ Live lobby updates powered by Server-Sent Events and in-memory state